josep-pujol/webapps-cw/README.md

 General Web interface to run web applications.
 Demo deployed in Github pages [demo](https://josep-pujol.github.io/webapps-cw/).

 ## UX
-Website aimed at www.citywonders.com employees so they can use the applications when needed
+Fully responsive website aimed at www.citywonders.com employees so they can use the web applications when needed.

 ## Features
 - authenticate